 The most significant evidence came when a Research Letter was published in the journal JAMA Internal Medicine in August 2022.
 The letter cited evidence definitively showing that Ozempic users had a significantly higher risk of gallstones and acute gallbladder disease.
 The findings in this letter were based on a review conducted by the Food and Drug Administration using data from the FDA Adverse Event Reporting System (FAERS).

 The study concluded that there was an increased risk of both gallstones (cholelithiasis) (RR 1.27; and acute gallbladder disease (cholecystitis) with Ozempic compared to placebo or active comparator.
-The researchers also concluded that the risk of gallbladder problems from Ozempic were higher when the drug was at higher doses, for longer durations, and when the drug was used for weight loss.
+The researchers also concluded that the risk of gallbladder problems from Ozempic was higher when the drug was at higher doses, for longer durations, and when the drug was used for weight loss.

 About Gallbladder Disease and Gallstones

 Cholecystitis, or inflammation of the gallbladder, is usually caused by blockage of the tube leading out of the gallbladder.
-It is a serious condition that must be treated immediately to avoid potential fatal complications.
+It is a serious condition that must be treated immediately to avoid potentially fatal complications.
 The most common treatment for cholecystitis is removal of the gallbladder.

 Gallstones (cholelithiasis) are hard deposits that develop inside the gallbladder.
 They can get as big as a gold ball in some cases.
-Gallstones are categorized into 2 different types: cholesterol stones and pigment stones.
+Gallstones are categorized into two different types: cholesterol stones and pigment stones.
 Cholesterol stones are more common and comprised of excess cholesterol.
 Pigment stones are formed from bilirubin, a byproduct of the breakdown of red blood cells in the liver.